sputtene/zabbix-templates/Linux_extra_by_Zabbix_agent/README.md

 if you're using Agent2) and restart the Zabbix agent to pick up the new UserParameters.

+Make sure `jq` (a command line JSON processing tool) is installed on the host;
+this tool is used by the UserParameter commands.

 Link the appropriate template to the host in the Zabbix frontend.